Henry III of England: Revolution

-In 1258, Henry faced a revolt among the English barons.
-Anger had grown about the way the King's officials were raising funds, the influence of the Poitevins at court and his unpopular Sicilian policy, and resentment of abuse of purchased Jewish loans.
+In 1258 Henry faced a revolt among the English barons.
+Anger had grown about the way the King's officials were raising funds, the influence of the Poitevins at court, and his unpopular Sicilian policy, and resentment of abuse of purchased Jewish loans.
 Even the English Church had grievances over its treatment by the King.
-The Welsh were still in open revolt, and now allied themselves with Scotland.
+The Welsh were still in open revolt and now allied themselves with Scotland.

 Henry was also critically short of money.
-Although he still had some reserves of gold and silver, they were totally insufficient to cover his potential expenditures, including the campaign for Sicily and his debts to the Papacy.
+Although he still had some reserves of gold and silver, they were insufficient to cover his potential expenditures, including the campaign for Sicily and his debts to the papacy.
 Critics suggested darkly that he had never really intended to join the crusades, and was simply intending to profit from the crusading tithes.
 To compound the situation, the harvests in England failed.
 Within Henry's court there was a strong feeling that the King would be unable to lead the country through these problems.

-The discontent finally erupted in April, when seven of the major English and Savoyard barons – Simon de Montfort, Roger and Hugh Bigod, John Fitzgeoffrey, Peter de Montfort, Peter de Savoy and Richard de Clare – secretly formed an alliance to expel the Lusignans from court, a move probably quietly supported by the Queen.
-On 30 April, Roger Bigod marched into Westminster in the middle of the King's parliament, backed by his co-conspirators, and carried out a coup d'état.
+The discontent finally erupted in April, when seven of the major English and Savoyard barons – Simon de Montfort, Roger and Hugh Bigod, John Fitzgeoffrey, Peter de Montfort, Peter de Savoy and Richard de Clare – secretly formed an alliance to expel the Lusignans from the court, a move probably quietly supported by the Queen.
+On 30 April Roger Bigod marched into Westminster in the middle of the King's parliament, backed by his co-conspirators, and carried out a coup d'état.
 Henry, fearful that he was about to be arrested and imprisoned, agreed to abandon his policy of personal rule and instead govern through a council of 24 barons and churchmen, half chosen by the King and half by the barons.
 His own nominees to the council drew heavily on the hated Lusignans.